oliikit/dotfiles/README.md

 The `vscode.sh` script currently is a placeholder and will need to be fleshed out.

 ## To restore
-cat extensions.txt | xargs -L 1 code --install-extension
+cat .vscode.extensions.txt | xargs -L 1 code --install-extension